mtrevisan/Boxon/README.md

 - Added `CoreBuilder` to facilitate the creation of a `Core`: now it is no longer necessary to remember the order in which the methods should be called.
 - Added missing javadoc.
 Enhanced existing javadoc.
 - Added `@BindBitSet` binding for java `@BitSet`.
-- Added `Extractor`, used to programmatically extract values from a POJO.
+- Added `Extractor`, used to programmatically extract values from a DTO.
 - Removed `Bits`.
 - Enhanced binding validation.
 - Fixed a concurrency bug on the validation of alternatives.